 Please enable JavaScript in your browser to complete this form.

-Time to understand how to cook a pressure cooker turkey!
+Time to understand how to cook a turkey in a pressure cooker!
 I am serious, it is possible to cook a turkey in Instant Pot and it comes out so moist and full of flavor in less than an hour!
-101+ easy Instant Pot recipes here on The Typical Mom blog you can enjoy too. (originally published 9/18. affiliate links present)
+101+ easy Instant Pot recipes here on The Typical Mom blog you can enjoy too. (affiliate links present)

 Instant Pot Turkey